fastest-man-alive/microservices-test/README.md

 helm install weather-service-app weather service
 ```

-5. Microservices should be exposed via Ingress.
+5. Microservices should be exposed via Ingress.<br>
-S: Yes, I am using an Nginx Ingress Contoller
+Soln: Yes, I am using an Nginx Ingress Contoller
 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 ```
-6. Microservice should be accessible using a DNS (http or https)
+6. Microservice should be accessible using a DNS (http or https)<br>
-S: Microservices are accessible using the External IP address of the load balancer.
+Soln: Microservices are accessible using the External IP address of the load balancer.
 http:
 ![http-screenshot](image-4.png)
 https:
 ![https-screenshot](image-3.png)

-7. Add unit test for terraform code using Terragrunt.
+7. Add unit test for terraform code using Terragrunt.<br>
-S: Apologies, need more time to explore Terragrunt as I have not used it before.
+Soln: Apologies, need more time to explore Terragrunt as I have not used it before.

-8. Create an external data source (use Python script) to create firewall rules with GKE:
+8. Create an external data source (use Python script) to create firewall rules with GKE:<br>
-S: I have used python to gather the IPs of the worker nodes and control plane endpoint, and then create a firewall rule using these information.
+Soln: I have used python to gather the IPs of the worker nodes and control plane endpoint, and then create a firewall rule using these information.
 The terraform code of the firewall rule is commited to the terraform repo and then the jenkins pipeline is triggered to create the Firewall rule.
 [python-automation](./automation/Jenkinsfile)
 [python-code](./automation/test.py)

-9. Setup health checks for microservices.
+9. Setup health checks for microservices.<br>
-S: Yes, I have setup health checks using readiness and liveness probes.
+Soln: Yes, I have setup health checks using readiness and liveness probes.
 [health-check](./my-helm/fortune-teller/values.yaml)

-10. Securing microservices using HTTPS.
+10. Securing microservices using HTTPS.<br>
 Soln: Apologies as this could not be done.
 I need a domain to host the application and then issue SSL certificates.

-11. Using remote terraform state.
+11. Using remote terraform state.<br>
 Soln: Yes, I have configured remote terraform state.
 [terraform-state](./terraform/env/dev/terraform.tf)
 ![state-file](image-5.png)